ipfs-inactive/project-operations/README.md

 # IPFS Project Working Group

-The IPFS Project Working Group Community serves as the point of coordination for the IPFS Organization.
+The IPFS Project Working Group serves as the point of coordination for the IPFS Organization.

  **Responsibilities include**: